 To boot, try, and install the Linux system you downloaded, you’ll need to create bootable installation media from your ISO file.

 There are several ways you can do this.
 If you have a writeable DVD you want to use, you can burn the ISO file to disc using the “Burn disc image” function in Windows.
-However, you’ll probably want to use a USB drive instead—USB drives are faster than DVDs and will work on any computer with a DVD drive.
+However, you’ll probably want to use a USB drive instead—USB drives are faster than DVDs and will work on any computer with a USB port, no optical drive necessary.

 Here’s what you’ll need to create a bootable Linux USB drive on Windows: